 It seems that this booming tourist industry has left very little for the local visitor to York to enjoy on a budget.
 A short weekend break, can soon end up costing you a small fortune, but there are still free attractions to visit that can help your money go further.

 From our recent visit, we thought we’d share the best free things to do in York that will help you make the most of this historic city.
 So pack up your picnics, save your pennies and enjoy what York has to offer on a budget.

 5 Free Things To Do In York

 Shambles (and Shambles Market)

-This has to be the prettiest street in North England.
+This has to be the prettiest street in the North of England.
 Narrow and lined with timber framed buildings, some of it’s structures date right back to the 14th Century.
-Today it’s filled with tourist and gift shops, and it’s a not to be missed photo opportunity.
+Today it’s filled with tourist and gift shops, but it’s a not to be missed photo opportunity.

 There was a time though, when it was filled with butchers, which is where it is believed to take it’s name.
 Fleshammels, meaning flesh shelves, are what Anglo Saxon butchers would display their freshly carved meat on, which led to a period of calling the street The Great Flesh Shambles.

 Today, there isn’t a butcher in sight, but you can grab a cup of fine Yorkshire tea or stop off at it’s only bakery before heading into the daily market.